-The testing information below is for all British Columbia health care workers (this includes physicians, paramedics and all other health care employees).
+The testing information below is for all British Columbia health care workers.

 Please note: you may be asked to wait outside prior to your test, so please dress appropriately for the weather.

 If you test positive, public health will contact you.